 Only a few years before his death, Edge Factor Founder, Jeremy Bout, was fortunate enough to interview Neil for the Edge Factor film Masters of Resonance and tell the story of the Drum Workshop (DW) drum kit Neil played on Rush’s R40 40th anniversary tour.

 During the interview, the entire Edge Factor crew was struck by Neil’s professionalism and dedication to music.
 The way he talked about his instrument and the quality of its sound showed off the depth of knowledge that Neil had accumulated over a lifetime of performing.

-Here are three lessons Edge Factor learned during the time we got to spend with Neil Peart filming Masters of Resonance.
+Here are three lessons Edge Factor learned from Neil Peart while filming Masters of Resonance.

-1. Lessons from Neil Peart: Work Hard to Play Hard (and Rock On)
+1. Work Hard to Play Hard (and Rock On)

 If there’s anyone in music who you might think wouldn’t need to practice anymore, it would probably have been Neil Peart.
 He’d been rocking the drums longer than some of us have been alive.
 And yet, he still practiced for hours.